Find Trade Colleges

 There are 1,892 students at Big Bend Community College in total, 1,359 are full-time undergraduates.
 The school has a student-to-faculty ratio of 17 to 1.

 Roughly 6% of students at Big Bend Community College take out loans to pay for college.
 The typical student loan amount is $5,310 a year.
-Big Bend Community College has a 2.8% student default rate.
-This is excellent when you compare it to the national rate of 10.8%.
+The student loan default rate of 2.8% means most graduates are not struggling to pay off their loans.

 A typical bachelor’s-degree holder from this school earns an average of $33,273 during the early-career years.